Content warning, highlight the hidden text between the lines:

 -------------------------------------------------------------------------------

-A footfall down the corridor snapped the trembling, exhausted wrestler's attention over her left shoulder.
-A few seconds later, she heard echoes of some chatter–something about "gobos."
+A footfall down the corridor snapped Alicia's attention over her left shoulder.
+A few seconds later, she heard echoes of some chatter.
+They were discussing "gobos," whatever those were.
 Production crew, most likely.
 Alicia turned her attention back to the locker room.
-Alicia dollied her head around the door like a boom camera, sweeping the rest of the room through the slit in the door.
+Alicia dollied her head around the crack in the door like a boom camera, surveying the rest of the room through the slit in the door.
+Warm bodies.
 Thank goodness.
-Warm bodies.
 She could breathe.
-For a moment, she could let her guard down.
-Into the locker room.
+She didn't have to keep guard up.
+Most importantly, she could get her stuff.

 Silence hung in the air like a fart.
 "Oh!
-Great!" sputtered Alicia, trying to light a conversational match with no matchbook.
+Great!" sputtered Alicia, trying to light a conversational match without a matchbook.
 "Hey, did you see anyone touch my stuff?"

-The rockstar's cherry-red lips drew up in a smile.
+The rockstar's thin, magenta lips drew up in a smile.
+Alicia wondered what shade it was.
 "Oi!
 You're a fan?"

 Alicia nodded, eliciting an even broader smile.
 "Totally.
-I like all your music."
+I love all your music."

 "You fancy me an' the lads playin'?"
 He called her bluff.
 "What's your favorite jam?"